Yakima

 The animals that come into our care that need fostering include dogs and cats that are pregnant and/or nursing, underage / unweaned (bottle-fed babies), sick and injured, underweight, and un-socialized / feral.
 In addition, sometimes animals are otherwise healthy but are stressed in the shelter environment and do better in foster home settings.

-Anyone who has time, dedication, willingness, and energy to give the best of care to animals that need additional support in a foster home setting.
+Anyone 18 years of age or older who has time, dedication, willingness, and energy to give the best of care to animals that need additional support in a foster home setting.
 Foster parents need to be caring, compassionate, willing to learn, and wanting to make a difference in the lives of animals.
-Foster parents must live in Yakima County.
+Foster parents must live in Yakima County or in the City of Ellensburg.

 Foster parents must be 18 years of age or older, need to keep the animals in their homes (must own their homes or have landlord permission), must submit a foster application and be approved, and are responsible for feeding, sheltering, and taking care of basic needs for the animals.
 Foster parents must be able to teach an animal basic commands as well as how to be a loving and well-behaved pet, assist with mental and physical growth, and follow the guidelines of the YHS Foster Program.
 Foster parents must also make sure the animals make it to their appointments including spay or neuter, vaccinations, and weigh-ins.